You Earned a Ticket!

 hero image

-The 14th amendment of the US Constitution, adopted in 1868 during the Reconstruction era, established that anyone born in the United States is a US citizen.
-Today, the 14th amendment is of vital importance in the education system.
+The 14th amendment of the US Constitution establishes that anyone born in the United States is a US citizen.
+Adopted in 1868 during the Reconstruction era following the Civil War, it is of vital importance in the education system.

-Can undocumented students attend public school in California?
+Can undocumented students legally attend public school in California?
 Yes, they must!

 In 2021, the federal government strained to provide housing for unaccompanied minors in California as the number of new arrivals surged.
 In San Diego, for example, teachers volunteered to educate new students housed at the San Diego Convention Center.
-Many of these students have lost years of school.
+Many of these children lost years of school.
 Newcomer schools, specially designed for new immigrants, were developed around the state.
+Additionally, the state-funded California Newcomer Education and Well-Being (CalNEW) program provided newcomer students, English learners, and immigrant families resources for basic needs, family engagement in the school community, and academic and linguistic support for students.

-The law requires children to attend school regardless of immigration status, but fear of deportation can make unauthorized families reluctant to bring their children to school.
-To mitigate this quandary, California law protects student information from being delivered to federal immigration enforcement authorities.
+Fear of deportation can make unauthorized families reluctant to bring their children to school.
+To reduce this dilemma, California law protects student information from being delivered to federal immigration enforcement authorities.
 The California Department of Education advises local school districts that:

 • "State and federal laws prohibit educational agencies from disclosing personally identifiable student information to law enforcement, without the consent of a parent or guardian, a court order or lawful subpoena, or in the case of a health emergency.